 In addition to being court-ordered, if the Colorado DMV revokes someone’s driving privilege for a DUI conviction, the DMV will often require the driver to enroll in and complete a DUI Education and Therapy program as a term of reinstatement.

 DUI education and therapy can only be completed at programs licensed by OBH to provide these services.
 Licensed programs must use an OBH-approved, DUI-specific curriculum in the delivery of Level I and Level II services.

 What is Level I Education and when is it required?

-Level I Education consists of 12 hours of DUI education over a minimum 3-day period; not more than 4 hours can be conducted in one calendar day.
-This level is typically conducted in a group or class.
-Completion of a Level I alcohol and drug education program is required when a minor driver has had their license/privilege revoked.
-A minor driver may be required to complete Level II education or Level II education and treatment depending on the alcohol and drug evaluator’s recommendations.
-Level I Education is not appropriate for someone who has had more than one impaired driving offense, or one offense with a high BAC or refusal.
+Level I Education consists of 12 hours of DUI education over a minimum 3-day period.
+Not more than 4 hours can be conducted in one day.
+This level is conducted in a group or class.
+Completion of a Level I alcohol and drug education program are required when a minor driver (under the age of twenty-one) has their license/privilege revoked.
+A minor driver still may be required to complete Level II education or Level II education and treatment for court.
+Level I Education is not recommended for someone who has had more than one impaired driving offense, or one offense with a high BAC or refusal.

 What is Level II Education and when is it required?

 Level II education involves 24 hours of DUI education over a period of 12 weeks.
 It is conducted in a group setting.
 Class size is limited to twelve people.
 Level II Education can be recommended by itself or may be followed by Level II Therapy.

 When Level II Therapy is required, 5 to 10 months of additional therapy is usually also required.
 Therapy track assignment depends on whether a person has prior offenses, their BAC (or refusal to take a test) and other clinical indicators.
 These track recommendations are made by the alcohol/drug evaluator (probation) or in the absence of an evaluation, the DUI licensed treatment agency using the Level II Treatment Guideline Table for placement.